Norwegian Refugee Council - USA

 About NRC USA

-The NRC USA office has two primary functions: raising money for NRC's overseas programs that meet the needs of conflict-affected refugees and internally displaced people and providing humanitarian policy advice to the administration, Congress, and peer non-governmental organizations.
-NRC receives financial support from the USAID's Office of Foreign Disaster Assistance and the US Department of State's Bureau of Population, Refugees, and Migration, as well as private foundations, corporations, and individual donors.
+The NRC USA office has two primary functions: raising money for NRC's overseas programs that meet the needs of conflict-affected refugees and internally displaced people and providing humanitarian policy and technical advice to the administration, Congress, and peer non-governmental organizations.
+NRC receives financial support from the USAID Bureau of Humanitarian Assistance and the US Department of State's Bureau of Population, Refugees, and Migration, as well as private foundations, corporations, and individual donors.

-NRC USA assists the field programs in applying for critical support.
-The policy and advocacy work translates the direct experiences of NRC field staff and programs into practical recommendations as to how the U.S. government and Congress can better meet the needs of the world's refugees.
+NRC USA assists the field programs in applying for critical support from both public and private entities.
+The policy and advocacy work translates NRC field staff and program experience into practical recommendations on how the U.S. government and Congress can better meet the needs of displaced and conflict-affected populations.

-NRC USA is also a resource to universities, think tanks, and the general public on refugee issues and seeks financial support and partnerships with US-based individuals, foundations, and corporations.
+NRC USA is also a resource to universities, think tanks, and the public on humanitarian issues and seeks partnerships with US-based foundations and corporations.

 Bernice G Romero